 Lithium Batteries actually perform better in the heat because the useable power is increased.
 Unlike an AGM battery, Lithium Batteries do not require what’s called a “temperature compensating charger” which slows charging in hot conditions.

 HOWEVER, whilst the Lithium side of things is enjoying the heat, the electronics of the battery’s internal management system has to work harder and therefore may wear out faster when trying to cope with hot temperatures AND the heat produced from a motor and even a Turbo.

 On a really hot day, the electronics in a Lithium Battery will cope perfectly fine if installed in something like a motorhome or caravan etc, away from any other heat source.

-Install A Gadget DO NOT install Lithium batteries in the engine bay.
+Install A Gadget DO NOT install Lithium batteries in the engine bay of vehicles.